electricbookworks/electric-book-workflow/README.md

 *	When running Jekyll locally, and *if* your repo is a project using GitHub Pages (not an organisation or user site), you'll need to add `--baseurl ''` when running Jekyll at the command line.
 [Here's how and why](http://jekyllrb.com/docs/github-pages/#project-page-url-structure).
 *	You may get different results between a local Jekyll install and GitHub Pages, even if both are using kramdown.
 Always check (at least spot check) both places.
 *	Do not use a colon `:` in the title you include in your YAML header (inside the `---`s at the tops of files).
 For instance, you can't have `title: Beans: The musical fruit`.
 Jekyll will break, unsure if you're trying to map a second value to the YAML key.
 You'll have to do something like `title: Beans—The musical fruit`.
 *	We recommend setting `.gitignore` to ignore the `_site` folder, where Jekyll will store HTML output locally.
 If you choose *not* to `.gitignore` your `_site` folder, it'll contain (and sync to GitHub) your local machine's most recent Jekyll HTML output.
 (The `_site` folder has nothing to do with what GitHub Pages publishes.)
 In theory, committing the `_site` folder makes it easy for collaborators without Jekyll to grab a book's output HTML from the repo.
 But it comes with problems: committers have a responsibility to make sure their Jekyll instance does a good job, and that their `_site` output is up-to-date with the latest changes to the underlying markdown.
 Importantly, if you have more than one committer on a book, you'll get lots of merge conflicts in the `_site` folder, and this will make your head hurt.
-(We let _site sync to GitHub so that the template includes our example output.)
+(We let `_site` sync to GitHub for this template repo so that it includes our example output for reference.)

 ### Markdown tricks and quirks:

-*	In lists, kramdown lets you use a space *or* a tab between the list marker (e.g. `*` or `1.` etc.) and the list test.
+*	In lists, kramdown lets you use a space *or* a tab between the list marker (e.g. `*` or `1.` etc.) and the list text.
 If only to solve an issue with nesting blockquotes in lists, *use a tab* between the list marker and the start of the list text, and the same tab at the start of the blockquote line.
 That is, the indentation (the tab) must be exactly the same for the blockquote to nest correctly in the list.
-(My local Jekyll instance correctly parses nested lists even if I use a space after the list marker and a tab before the blockquote `>`.
+(A local Jekyll instance may correctly parse nested lists even with a space after the list marker and a tab before the blockquote `>`.
 But GitHub Pages is much stricter and requires exactly the same indentation.)
-E.g. see our book [Newborn Care 12-5](http://electricbookworks.github.io/bettercare/nc/nc-12.html#how-can-you-prevent-infection-in-newborn-infants).
+E.g. see our book [Newborn Care 12-5](http://electricbookworks.github.io/bettercare/newborn-care/12.html#how-can-you-prevent-infection-in-newborn-infants).
 *	Keep spans within block elements.
 For instance, if you have two paragraphs in italic, don't start the italics with `*` in the first paragraph and end the span with a second `*` in the next paragraph.
 The HTML needs one span (e.g. `<em>` span) in the first para, and another in the second para.
 The converter isn't smart enough to split your intended italics into two spans.
 Rather end the first span in the first para, and start another one in the second.

-### File naming:
+### File naming

-*	Name each book's markdown files in perfectly alphabetical order.
+Name each book's markdown files in perfectly alphabetical order.
 We recommend using a numbering system, where prelims (frontmatter) files start with a 0, e.g. `0-1-titlepage.md`, `0-2-copyright.md`, and chapter files are numbered for their chapter number, e.g. `1.md`, `2.md`, and so on.
-The alphabetical order makes it easy to see the documents in the right order at all times, and it makes ordering outputted HTML files easy when dropping them into PrinceXML for PDF output.
+The alphabetical order makes it easy to see the documents in the right order at all times, and it makes ordering outputted HTML files easy when dropping them into Prince for PDF output.

-## Print output
+## PDF output for print

 We use [PrinceXML](http://princexml.com/) to turn Jekyll's HTML into beautiful, print-ready book files.
 We haven't found anything as good as Prince, so we reckon it's worth its price tag.
 And you can use the trial version to get your print output perfect before committing to the price.
 So our framework's CSS files for printing are designed specifically for Prince.